Sensitivity analysis entails probing the influence of independent variables on the dependent ones in data.

 This model can also be used to determine the effect that changes in interest rates have on bond prices.
 In this case, the interest rates are the independent variable, while bond prices are the dependent variable.

 How to do sensitivity analysis in Excel should never be time-consuming for you.
-In the coming section, we’ll address the advantages of sensitivity analysis charts.
+In the coming section, we’ll address the power of visual analytics and data analysis in economic forecasting and planning.

 In the real world, all variables are related to each other.